Natural Weight Loss: 12 Science-Backed Methods That Actually Work

 3. Reduce ultra-processed foods

 Ultra-processed foods include packaged snacks, sugary drinks, and fast food.
-They're engineered to be highly palatable, which can make it harder to stop eating.
-They also tend to be calorie-dense while offering little nutritional value.
+These foods bypass your body's natural satiety signals, which can make it harder to stop eating.
+They also tend to be calorie-dense while offering little nutritional value, with research showing they increase cardiovascular death risk by 50%.

 This isn't about strict elimination.
 Choosing whole foods more often naturally crowds out processed options over time.